For the rest of the series, see: Tarnishing the Ideal.

 * This has been a common complaint of Wallace in the past, but it should continue to be as long as we continue to use his grammar.
 The simple fact that a Greek student can continue to create Greek categories or find one that “fits” seems unnatural in understanding a language, even at a pedagogical level.
 It is not compelling when we begin to ask, “Did the native Greek speaker know of or have in their mind these categories?”
 Without being able to ask one, I find it difficult and problematic to believe that they had this grand network of categories embedded in their language “choices.”

 Nonetheless, this metaphysically dependent method has proven insufficient for all our data.
 Baker summarizes earlier Wittgenstein saying, “Any possible language is governed by a complex system of rules of logical syntax.
-These rules determine the combinatorial possibilities of symbols, thus delimiting the bounds of sense.”
-(Baker & Hacker 2010 41).* An example of this in Wallace is found early on in his grammar, when explaining what he calls unaffected meaning which is, “the meaning of the construction in a vacuum-apart from contextual, lexical, or other grammatical intrusions.”(Wallace 1997 2).
-This is simply an impossible situation, in what case does any word or part of speech exist outside an utterance unaffected by its grammatical context?
-To put it simply in the words of Wittgenstein, “Naming is not yet a move in a language-game – any more than putting a piece in its place on the board is a move in chess.”
-(PI, § 49.)
-The problem with this method, especially found in Wallace’s treatment of the language, actively avoids doing any more than naming, is that there is no ontological relationship between the language and the myriad of morphosyntactic categories created for the purpose of exegesis.
+These rules determine the combinatorial possibilities of symbols, thus delimiting the bounds of sense” (Baker & Hacker 2010 41).* An example of this in Wallace is found early on in his grammar, when explaining what he calls unaffected meaning which is, “the meaning of the construction in a vacuum-apart from contextual, lexical, or other grammatical intrusions”(Wallace 1997 2).
+This is simply an impossible situation; in what case does any word or part of speech exist outside an utterance unaffected by its grammatical context?
+To put it simply in the words of Wittgenstein, “Naming is not yet a move in a language-game – any more than putting a piece in its place on the board is a move in chess” (PI, § 49.)
+The problem with this method, especially found in Wallace’s treatment of the language, is that it actively avoids doing any more than naming.
+There is no ontological relationship between the language and the myriad of morphosyntactic categories created for the purpose of exegesis.

 * They note, among other quotes or references, Wittgenstein’s assertion,